 AKS-Bangladesh Premier League T20 2017 powered by SHAH CEMENT will be the 5th (Fifth) Edition of the Bangladesh Premier League.
-The competition will commence on the 4th of November 2017 with the final to be played on the 12th of December 2017.
+The competition will commence on the 4^{th} of November 2017 with the final to be played on the 12^{th} of December 2017.
 A total of 46 matches will be played throughout the tournament.

-Following the completion of the double league round, top 4 (four) teams will play the Play-off matches.
+Following the completion of the double league round, top 4 (four) teams will play the Playoff matches.
 There will be 3 (three) Play-off matches, 1st Qualifier match, The Eliminator match and 2nd Qualifier match.
 1st Qualifier match will be played between position number 1 (one) and 2 (two).
-The Eliminator match will be played between the winning Team of The Eliminator match and the losing Team of 1st Qualifier match.
+The Eliminator match will be played between position number 3 (one) and 4 (two).
+2nd Qualifier match will be played between the winning Team of The Eliminator match and the losing Team of 1st Qualifier match.
 The Final will be played between the winner Teams of 1st and 2nd Qualifier match.
 The winner team of the final match will be the Champion .In the case of no result in the final match; the participating teams will be declared Joint Champion.